Memphians are indifferent as permitless carry law goes in effect in less than three weeks

 MEMPHIS, Tenn. — Gun violence in the City of Memphis continues to rise, and this is happening as the permitless carry law goes into effect July 1.

 City officials have said passing of the legislation would endanger the “health, welfare and public safety” of those in the city of Memphis.
-At the same time, Memphians we spoke to had mix reactions about the law.
+At the same time, Memphians we spoke to had mixed reactions about the law.

 “It’s just a matter of who is getting access to these weapons and will this cause a spike in the crime rate,” said Deja, who does not the support permitless carry law.